openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

    Log out and log in for it to take effect.

-   2. If you didn't modify `.bashrc` to permanently set the environment variables, run `setupvars.sh` again after logging in:
+   2. If you did not modify `.bashrc` to permanently set the environment variables, run `setupvars.sh` again after logging in:

    .. code-block:: sh

       source /opt/intel/openvino_2022/setupvars.sh

-   3. To perform inference on the Intel® Neural Compute Stick 2, install the USB rules running the `install_NCS_udev_rules.sh` script:
+   3. To perform inference on the Intel® Neural Compute Stick 2, install the USB rules by running the `install_NCS_udev_rules.sh` script:

    .. code-block:: sh